crabshank/Cheat-engine-tools/readme.md

-## All_properties_components.lua
+## Assembly_scan_module.lua

-Lists of all parts of windows (classes) that can be changed via Lua.
-The code to generate the list is at the bottom of the file.
-You can cross-reference some of this with `Cheat Engine - Script Engine help.pdf`.
+Automatically populates the "From" and "To" addresses in the "Memory viewer > Search > Find assembly code" window with the first and last address of the process that Cheat Engine is attached to.

 ## Hex annotate.html